Ward End: Unusual events

 Several unusual events have occurred in Ward End over the years.

 In late-1981 and into 1982, the residents of five houses on Thornton Road informed the police that stones had been thrown against their windows at night.
 The stones had no fingerprints, so a night-time surveillance using infrared cameras and image-intensifiers was set up.
 The stone-throwing continued even though no human activity was seen.
 Eventually the Birmingham CID gave up and left the case open.

 In late-2004 and early 2005, there were rumours that a man had bitten several people on Glen Park Road; described as being black and in his mid-20s he was dubbed the "Birmingham Vampire".
 However the police had received no reports of any attack, and the hospitals had received no bite victims.
 The local press was inundated with calls from worried residents in Ward End and the surrounding area.
 The case has been dismissed as an urban legend.

 In 2006, Tarmac (a heavy building materials company) drew up a list of Britain's "spookiest roads", with Drews Lane in Ward End coming tenth.
 Invisible cars are frequently heard on the road.

 Famous Resident

-Charlie Hall (actor), character actor in many Laurel and Hardy films, was born here.
+Charlie Hall, character actor in many Laurel and Hardy films, was born here.